Mageshwaran18/Indian_Food_Classification/Readme.md

 ### 3. Data Preprocessing
 - Resize images to 224 x 224 (Input shape for MobileNet)
 - Normalize pixel values between 0 and 1
-- Apply data augmentation --> Using ImageDataGenerator class from keras.preprocessing.image
+- Handle class imbalance --> Apply data augmentation using ImageDataGenerator class from keras.preprocessing.image
-- Handle class imbalance --> Stratified K fold cross validation

 ### 4. Model Development
 - Design the architecture of the model
 - Train the model
-- Perform transfer learning
-- Compare the two models
 - Save and load the model

 ### 5. Deployment